-*Student employees should review the Payroll page to see if they are exempt from Social Security and Medicare taxes.
+*Student employees: Review the Payroll web page to see if you are exempt from Social Security and Medicare taxes.

 What is Social Security?